POLICY REVISION IMPLEMENTED ON 01/06/2022

 It is possible that a person may suffer more than one category of abuse.

-In addition to the four types of abuse, Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) and Peer on Peer abuse are also clearly defined as below.
+In addition to the five types of abuse, FGM (Female Genital Mutilation) , Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE), Peer on Peer (Child on Child) abuse and Bullying are also clearly defined as below.

 Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
 In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
 The abuse can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
 Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online.